-Imagine for a moment you’re sitting in front of a nice soup bowl with a wide flat brim, and inside that bowl is hearty chowder you’d like to keep warm until you’re ready to devour it.
-So, you grab another bowl designed exactly like the first, and hover it upside-down over the bowl containing the soup.
-As you slowly lower it, you try to line up the brims so when they rest together they form a nice even seal.
-Unfortunately, given the soup is hot, you don’t quite get the brims to line up perfectly, and the edge of the top bowl ends up resting just slightly to the left of the lip on the bottom bowl.
-The way these two bowls now rest unevenly atop one another is exactly what you would see in a person with a crossbite.
-A crossbite can affect several teeth, or a single tooth, and can occur on either one side of the mouth or both.
-Simply put, if any one tooth (or several teeth) lies nearer the tongue or cheek instead of coming together evenly, you’re likely dealing with a crossbite.
+Imagine for a moment that you are seated in front of a nice soup bowl with a broad, flat brim, and that substantial chowder is within that bowl.
+You would like to keep the chowder warm until you are ready to eat it.
+So you take a second bowl that is identical to the first and place it upside-down over the soup-containing bowl.
+You strive to align the brims as you carefully lower it so that when they come into contact, they create a lovely, even seal.
+Due to the hot soup, it is unfortunately difficult to get the brims to line up properly, and as a result, the edge of the top bowl rests just slightly to the left of the lip of the bottom bowl.
+The way these two bowls now lie unevenly atop one another is exactly what you would see in a person with a crossbite.
+A crossbite can happen on either one side of the mouth or both, and it can involve numerous teeth or only one tooth.
+Simply said, you have a crossbite if any tooth (or teeth) lies closer to the tongue or cheek than they should instead of coming together evenly.

 So, What To Do About It And When?

 On whether to start treating a crossbite, the dentistry profession is divided.
 Some advocate starting treatment as soon as it is discovered (often as early as age three), while others advise parents to hold off until a child’s sixth-year molars have erupted.
 Dentists and orthodontists agree that the issue cannot go untreated, despite differences in opinion regarding the ideal time to start therapy.
 Doing so exposes the child to a number of difficulties that neither parents nor children want, including as gum and tooth wear, uneven jaw growth that can result in temporomandibular joint disorder (TMJ), and facial asymmetry.

 What Does Crossbite Treatment Look Like?